ghoneycutt/puppet-module-ntp/README.md

 # Compatibility

-This module is supported on the following systems with Puppet v3 and Ruby 1.8.7, 1.9.3, 2.0.0 and 2.1.0.
+This module is supported on the following systems with Puppet v3 and v4 with Ruby versions 1.8.7 (Puppet v3 only), 1.9.3, 2.0.0 and 2.1.0.

  * Debian 6
  * EL 5